andromedarabbit/awesome-startup-tools/README.md

 ## Messaging

 * With [Twilio](https://www.twilio.com/), you can send text messages all over the world.
-  * SDK and APIs is robust and well-designed.
+  * SDK and APIs are robust and well-designed.
 It also is easy to use.
   * Lots of business scenarios like *Automated survey*, *SMS notification* and etc can be achieved